Mixtera: A Data Plane for Foundation Model Training: Introduction

-Training data is typically stored on distributed filesystems in GPU clusters or data lakes in the cloud, and managed manually and ad hoc by ML engineers (\Crefwl{fig:intro-worklfow}{a}).
-Selecting the right proportions out of this data with particular characteristics (e.g., language, topic, source) for training is critical for model performance~\cite{chen2023skillit,ye2024datamixinglaws,xie2024doremi}.
-Individual users write ad hoc scripts to process the training data, filter relevant subsets with the properties of interest, often pre-tokenize it, and then mix it for their use case, e.g., they might want to train on 50\,\% data from Wikipedia and 50\,\% from movie subtitles.
-This reflects our experience working with ML researchers as part of the Swiss AI initiative which aims to develop open-source LLMs~\cite{SwissAI}.
-We confirmed through discussions with industry teams that such setups are common.
-This can get complex as training data may need to be mixed based on a variety of characteristics.
-For example, in addition to satisfying source data proportions (Wikipedia vs. movie subtitles in the previous example), we may also want the training data to be 80\,\% in English and 20\,\% in German.
-Recent works show that the data mixture should also be adjusted during training.
-The \textsc{SmolLM2} model is trained with four stages of data mixtures~\cite{Allal2025SmolLM2}.
-Algorithms such as Adaptive Data Optimization (ADO)~\cite{Jiang2024ADO}, \textsc{Aioli}~\cite{Chen2024Aioli}, \textsc{PiKE}~\cite{Li2025Pike}, and \textsc{Skill-It}~\cite{chen2023skillit} even propose to adjust the mixture dynamically based on the model behavior (e.g., loss per domain) during training. ~\Cref{fig:intro-motivation} shows that using ADO can increase the performance of LLMs over a static mixture across different scales on the downstream HellaSwag benchmark~\cite{Zellers2019HellaSwag}.
+However, the process of composing training data mixtures today is manual, ad hoc, and error-prone (\Cref{fig:intro-worklfow:a}).
+Training data is typically stored on distributed filesystems in GPU clusters or data lakes in the cloud.
+ML engineers and researchers write ad hoc scripts to process the training data, filter relevant subsets with the properties of interest, often pre-tokenize it, and then mix it for their use case.
+For example, a model developer may want to train on 50\,\% data from Wikipedia and 50\,\% from movie subtitles.
+This can quickly become more complex as training data may need to be mixed based on multiple characteristics.
+For example, in addition to source data proportions (Wikipedia vs. movie subtitles), the developer may also want the training data to be 80\,\% in English and 20\,\% in German.
+When using mixing algorithms such as ADO, the data mixture may also need to be adjusted on the fly during training.